taylorai/galactic/docs/index.rst

 Welcome to Galactic
 =======================================

 Galactic provides cleaning and curation tools for massive unstructured text datasets.
-It's designed to help you curate fine-tuning datasets, create document collections for retrieval-augmented generation (RAG), and even perform deduplication of web-scale datasets for LLM pre-training.
+Galactic helps you curate fine-tuning datasets, create document collections for retrieval-augmented generation (RAG), perform deduplication of web-scale datasets for LLM pre-training, and more.

 Galactic is made available under the Apache 2.0 license.